MFR6340/theenglishextension.org/resources/supplemental resources.md

 ### Listening for Fun: Audio Book recommendations

   Audio books are a great way to pass the time on a long car ride.
 The reader of the story makes all the difference.
-Here's some suggestions.
+Here are some suggestions.

  - The Adventures of Huckleberry Finn, Mark Twain.
 Read by Patrick Fraley